The Cat Who Walks Through Walls: Connections to other Heinlein works

 Gwen Novak is eventually revealed to be Hazel Stone, a character previously featured in Heinlein's The Rolling Stones and who had played a small but important role in The Moon Is a Harsh Mistress.
 Campbell is also eventually revealed to be a son of Lazarus Long, a Heinlein character originally introduced in Methuselah's Children and who reappeared in Time Enough for Love, The Number of the Beast, and To Sail Beyond the Sunset.
-Also appearing are Jubal Harshaw, a major character in Stranger in a Strange Land; Galahad, of Time Enough for Love; and Manuel Garcia O'Kelly Davis, the first-person voice of The Moon Is a Harsh Mistress.
+Also appearing are Jubal Harshaw, a major character in Stranger in a Strange Land; Galahad, of Time Enough for Love; and Manuel Garcia O'Kelly Davis, the first-person protagonist of The Moon Is a Harsh Mistress.

 Reception

-Dave Langford reviewed The Cat Who Walks Through Wall for White Dwarf #76, and stated that "I'm afraid it's Heinlein self-indulgence time again.
+Dave Langford reviewed The Cat Who Walks Through Walls for White Dwarf #76, and stated that "I'm afraid it's Heinlein self-indulgence time again.
 What's on the menu is those blasted inter-universal travellers from Number of the Beast, plus walk-ons from Time Enough for Love, Glory Road, The Moon is a Harsh Mistress, Stranger in a Strange Land and more."